Dele Fadele

 He died in March 2018 from stomach cancer.
 His death was not known to his former music industry colleagues until August 2020.
-Many of them wrote shocked but highly appreciative obituaries in the following days.
-Chuck D of Public Enemy said that Fadele was the "first black journalist from the UK that ever interviewed me", and that he "thought that was amazing.
-And it was for our first important spread in the UK music press too."

 Early life

-Ayodele Fadele was born in Highbury, London, on 8 August 1962 but raised in Ibadan, Nigeria, where his father practiced as an architect.
+Ayodele Fadele was born in Highbury, London, on 8 August 1962 but raised in Ibadan, Nigeria, where his father practised as an architect.
 He had three brothers and two sisters.
 He later studied civil engineering at Syracuse University in New York.

 Career

 In the 1990s, Fadele was a member of the electronic band Welfare Heroin.
 Fadele was always outspoken; Courtney Love described his damning review of Hole's 1991 gig at the Camden Underworld as "the worst" review she had ever received.
 In the article, Fadele described hearing the band as akin to "suddenly [feeling] a dark cloud descends and you're enveloped by gloom".
-He continued "Hole['s]...ability to depress in the name of entertainment is unrivalled."
+He continued: "Hole's...ability to depress in the name of entertainment is unrivalled."

 In 1992, Fadele was the first critic to allege that Morrissey was adopting the imagery of right-wing politics and anti-immigration attitudes, when he said the singer was "fanning the flames of race-hate".
 In the article, Fadele asked: "So, could the same writer harbour such seemingly ignorant thoughts as England for the English (his inverted commas) considering his beloved England's past colonial adventures?"

 Neither Fadele nor NME were apparently ever forgiven by Morrissey – according to The Guardian, "When ... the paper's sole black writer Dele Fadele persuaded NMEs editors to publish a critical cover story about it, Morrissey refused to speak to the magazine for 12 years."